aanderse/teraflops/README.md

 _NOTE:_ Both `outputs` and `resources` will be `null` when a `teraflops` module is evaluated for the purpose of generating `terraform` code in order to avoid recursion.

+## Comparison

+### colmena

+- `colmena` is entirely stateless
+- `teraflops` can make full use of `terraform` state

+### terranix

+- `terranix` builds a high level `nix` api on top of `terraform` which includes full build time validation
+- `teraflops` exposes `terraform` directly to you through `nix`, sacraficing build time validation in favor of run time validation in order to make the development of various `teraflops` backends (like `digitalocean`, `hetznercloud`, `linode`, `lxd`, etc...) extremely quick and easy in the spirit of [RFC42](https://github.com/NixOS/rfcs/blob/master/rfcs/0042-config-option.md#part-2-balancing-module-option-count)

+- `terranix` focuses on `terraform` code generation and leaves NixOS integration to the user
+- `teraflops` provides full and direct integration with NixOS

+### NixOps

+- `NixOps` builds a high level `nix` api on top of various cloud providers which includes full build time validation, though requires extensive `python` development for every backend desired, many of which do not yet exist
+- `teraflops` leverags `terraform` for all of this work so as long as a `terraform` backend exists it is near trivial to create a `teraflops` module for it

+- `NixOps` development is has lagged for a number of years, though apparently there are [plans](https://github.com/NixOS/nixops/issues/1574#issuecomment-1866651601) to bring it back!
+- `teraflops` is a young project and relies on established software like `colmena`, `terraform`, and `nixos-infect` to provide all major functionality making `teraflops` already quite a capable tool

 ## Implementation

 A very quick `python` script I hacked together which isn't great.
 Don't look at the code yet... really 😅